 - An adequate mix of fixed and floating-rate instruments serves to ensure diversification of interest rate exposure.
-The acceptable range for the "floating" portion of the mix is set to be below 40%.
-The acceptable range for the "fixed" portion of the mix is set to be above 60%. - As of June 30, 2017, PC Bank had 7.4% floating rate exposure.
+The acceptable range for the "floating" portion of the mix is set to be below 40%. - As of March 31, 2018, PC Bank had 8.1% floating rate exposure.

-Net Interest Income ("NII") Sensitivity

-(All measured in Canadian Dollars)
+Net Interest Income ("NII") Sensitivity (All measured in Canadian Dollars)

-- For ±200 bps parallel movement in interest rates, impact not more than 7.5% of 12-month forward Net Interest Income. - As of June 30, 2017, Net Interest Income sensitivity ratio of PC Bank was 2.6% for a 200 bps adverse movement in interest rates.
+- For ±200 bps parallel movement in interest rates, impact not more than 6.0% of 12-month forward Net Interest Income. - As of March 31, 2018, Net Interest Income sensitivity ratio of PC Bank was 3.7% for a 200 bps adverse movement in interest rates.